 Buying Your Books

-Information about the books needed for your classes can be found when you click on the Course Reference Number (CRN) in your course search on Banner Web or at the College store.
+Information about the books needed for your classes can be found when you click on the Course Reference Number (CRN) in your course search on Banner Web or at the college bookstore.
 A new law requires that textbooks for courses be posted early so that students may order them from a variety of sources, finding the cheapest versions available.

-Branch campus graduate students can order books online from the Campus Bookstore and have them shipped to their homes for a small fee.
+Branch campus graduate students can order books online from the college bookstore and have them shipped to their homes for a small fee.

 Returning Your Health Forms